gilmerperez/kingdom-movement/SpecificationSheet.md

 - Include all other services that the place offers: Esthetiticain services, nails, physical therapy

+## Quotes

-THIS IS MORE THAN A GYM — IT'S A MOVEMENT
+- MORE THAN A GYM — IT'S A MOVEMENT
+- BUILT FOR GLORY, BORN TO MOVE